cmantuano/askdata-docs/docs/task_legal_summarization_italian.md

 layout: doc
 ---

-The Italian Legal Summarization Task is a workflow that generates automatically summaries for legal documents using proprietarly AI-driven NLP summarization model.
+The Legal Summarization (Italian) Task is a workflow that generates automatically summaries for legal documents using proprietarly AI-driven NLP summarization model.
 Get in touch with the Askdata team if you want to bind a custom model.